Breastfeeding problems solved

 We're here to help

 Feeling overwhelmed with questions about sleep, nutrition, and feeding?
 Not to worry, mama.
-Dorothy, your Personal Baby Expert, is here to answer your baby questions, and is backed up by our Certified Baby Sleep Consultant, Registered Dietitians, and Certified Lactation Consultant.
-To learn more, just text Dorothy.
+Dotti, your Personal Baby Expert, is here to answer your baby questions, and is backed up by our Certified Baby Sleep Consultant, Registered Dietitians, and Certified Lactation Consultant.
+To learn more, just text Dotti.

 How was the information in this article?